Distressed Debt

 https://www.abi.org

 Equitable subordination is a court-imposed remedy under which the claims of a creditor who has engaged in inequitable conduct — typically an insider who has exercised improper control over the debtor to the detriment of other creditors — are subordinated to the claims of other creditors as a matter of equity.
-While equitable subordination is relatively rare, the risk of its application is a significant concern for controlling shareholders, sponsor equity holders, and lenders who have taken an active role in the management of a distressed borrower.
 Understanding when creditor behavior crosses the line from legitimate enforcement of contractual rights into actionable misconduct is an important dimension of distressed analysis for investors who are both creditors and significant equity holders.

 https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section510&edition=prelim